tilburgsciencehub/website/content/building-blocks/automate-and-execute-your-work/reproducible-work/config-VM-GCP.md

   - /import/heavy-files
 ---

-# Learning Goals
+## Overview

+In this building block, you will discover how to create and configure a simple and robust VM instance in [Google Cloud](https://cloud.google.com/?hl=en), designed to overcome memory or power constraints limitations.
+Say goodbye to obstacles and embrace seamless computing.

+With this guide you'll see how to:

-- Establish and tailor a VM instance in Google Cloud with optimized configurations.
+- Establish a VM instance in Google Cloud with optimized configurations.
-- Use Docker and Google Colab for efficient file handling.
+- Use [Docker](https://tilburgsciencehub.com/building-blocks/automate-and-execute-your-work/reproducible-work/docker/) and Google Colab for a reproducible environment and efficient file handling.
 - Monitor system resources and implement strategies to handle memory challenges.

-# Gear up your code with Google Cloud VMs

-In this building block, you will discover how to create and configure a simple and robust VM instance in [Google Cloud](https://cloud.google.com/?hl=en), designed to overcome memory or power constraints limitations.
-Say goodbye to obstacles and embrace seamless computing with this comprehensive guide.

 ## Initialize a new instance